bonitasoft/bonita-doc/md/migrate-a-svn-repository-to-github.md

 A first step will be to retrieve the committers list of the repository.
 Checkout a copy of the repository to migrate in a location of your choice: ```svn checkout <svn-repository-url>```
-Then run the following command to retrieve the svn committers:
+Then run the following command from the locally checkouted repository to retrieve the svn committers:
 ```svn log -q | awk -F '|' '/^r/ {sub("^ ", "", $2); sub(" $", "", $2); print $2" = "$2" <"$2">"}' | sort -u > authors-transform.txt```

 In Git, the commit author needs to have a name and email listed.
 So update `authors-transform.txt` accordingly.